VojtechPetru/django-live-translations/README.md

 Log in as a superuser and press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>E</kbd> to activate edit mode.

-For the full setup guide, see the [Getting Started](https://vojtechpetru.github.io/django-live-translations/getting-started/) documentation.
+For the full setup guide, see the [documentation](https://vojtechpetru.github.io/django-live-translations/).

 ## Demo app